ricardomaraschini/oomhero/README.md

 Once set, signal will be sent no more often than once in `cooldown` for each signal type separately.
 In other words other processes would not receive more than one warning and one ciritcal signal more often than once in `cooldown`.

-To configure cooldown set `COOLDOWN` environment variable in deployment definition to a desired number of seconds:
+To configure cooldown set `COOLDOWN` environment variable in deployment definition to a value conforming to [time.ParseDuartion](https://pkg.go.dev/time#ParseDuration):
 ```yaml
 containers:
   # other containers omitted for brevity